DID YOU KNOW THE WINDSOR-DETROIT BORDER IS THE BUSIEST INTERNATIONAL CROSSING IN NORTH AMERICA?

 A valid passport (or other supporting documentation) is needed to cross the border between Canada and the United States.

 All persons, including U.S. citizens, travelling between the United States and Canada are required to present a valid passport, or other documents as determined by the Department of Homeland Security.Recent legislative changes have introduced new documentation (alternative to a passport) that are accepted at land or sea border crossings from Canada, Mexico, the Caribbean or Bermuda.
-These include a Passport Card and/or an Enhanced Driver’s License, issued by the following states: Michigan, Washington state, Vermont and New York.
+These include a Passport Card and/or an Enhanced Driver’s License, issued by the following states: Michigan, Minnesota, Washington state, Vermont and New York.
 For further information on all of these documents under the Western Hemisphere Travel Initiative, please visit cbp.gov for more information.

 If you have additional questions, please call 313-393-3793 ext 0 for U.S. Customs or call 519-257-6473 for Canadian Customs.